 5 Tips For Effective Logo Design

-A logo is not just a business symbol, but it is a powerful brand identity that represents a company and its products or services.
-If you are a graphic designer or work in the Marketing field, this blog post will help you know exactly what you should be providing to your clients.
-Now, if you are a client, you will know exactly what to expect from your designer in terms of logo quality.
-It is important that the creation process is done carefully in order to offer a lasting logo that will be effective and used to the fullest.
+What are best practices for making a good logo?
+A logo is not just a business symbol; a logo is a powerful brand identity that represents a company and its products or services.
+If you are a graphic designer or work in the marketing field, this blog post will tell you how to make a good logo.
+And if you are a client, you will know exactly what to expect from a graphic designer who's developing your logo.

 Before you work on anything, you have to do your research.
 You have to get to know your client’s business and their purpose.
 The appropriate look and feel of the logo must match the company’s industry and values.
 This is important for brand recognition to be memorable.
 For example, a logo for a medical facility has to convey trust and comfort; but a logo for a fast-food restaurant should be inviting and playful.
 If you are the client, feel free to share any important information with your designer that you think will help the designer understand your business and desired look.
 Answer any questions your designer might have on these significant initial steps.

-The brainstorming phase is a must.
-Preliminary sketches are important when starting to work towards the final logo.
+Preliminary sketches are a must.
 These sketches can be paper and pen drawings or drafts made using a vector program, like Illustrator.
 Start with 15 to 20 sketches or variations of concepts.
 It is normal to spend more time on this phase than any other step in the design process.
 Do not rush or skip this step!
 As a client, expect to review the top 2-3 concepts that are derived from these preliminary sketches and select one out of those top options.
 The designer’s goal is to not overwhelm you and narrow down the options to the best and most effective logo you and your business can use.